IIIF/website/source/event/2020/iiifweek/index.md

  * Annotating IIIF resources and setting up an annotation server
  * Introduction to various IIIF tools for scholarship

-Participants will need a laptop on which they can install software and should be able to commit a few per day for the week long course in order to get the most out of it.
+Participants will need a laptop on which they can install software and should be able to commit a minimum of 2 hours per day for the 5 day course.
+No prior knowledge of IIIF is required and the core sessions should be easily accessible to those with confidence using the Web.
+Optional sessions will give those interested the opportunity to tackle more complex tasks.

 <script type="text/javascript">